avelino/awesome-go/README.md

 * [concurrency-limiter](https://github.com/vivek-ng/concurrency-limiter) - Concurrency limiter with support for timeouts , dynamic priority and context cancellation of goroutines.
 * [conexec](https://github.com/ITcathyh/conexec) - A concurrent toolkit to help execute funcs concurrently in an efficient and safe way.
 It supports specifying the overall timeout to avoid blocking and uses goroutine pool to improve efficiency.
 * [cyclicbarrier](https://github.com/marusama/cyclicbarrier) - CyclicBarrier for golang.
+* [execpool](https://github.com/hexdigest/execpool) - A pool built around exec.Cmd that spins up a given number of processes in advance and attaches stdin and stdout to them when needed.
+Very similar to FastCGI or Apache Prefork MPM but works for any command.
 * [go-floc](https://github.com/workanator/go-floc) - Orchestrate goroutines with ease.
 * [go-flow](https://github.com/kamildrazkiewicz/go-flow) - Control goroutines execution order.
 * [go-tools/multithreading](https://github.com/nikhilsaraf/go-tools) - Manage a pool of goroutines using this lightweight library with a simple API.